Pornsimad11/Aim_CClab2016/w02_h02_javascript/README.md

 ## How can I develop this

-My goal for this website is to add API from amazon to be implemented into the websie.
-So when I click pick it will bring out halloween costumes from amazon and links me to buy it there right away.
-Moreover I want to add more animation to the website such as make the bats move and the spider move when my mous is over the side of the div.
+My goal for this website is to add API from amazon to be implemented into the website.
+So when I click 'pick' it will bring out halloween costumes from amazon and links me to buy it there right away.
+Moreover I want to add more animation to the website such as make the bats move and the spider move when my mouse is over the side of the div.

 ## Credits

-Codes from the week 2 class and the css animation I got inspired by the bounce.js library that I wanted to implement and in the process of learning how to do it.
+Codes from the week 2 class and the css animation where I got inspired by bounce.js library that I wanted to implement but still in the process of learning how to do it.

 Credits to the images I took from the internet: http://www.partiescostume.com/wp-content/uploads/2015/09/Pineapple-Halloween-Costume.jpg